 Table of Contents

-For children under age 18 and certain older children described below in Who Must File, investment income over $1,900 is taxed at the parent's rate if the parent's rate is higher than the child's.
-If the child's investment income is more than $1,900, use Form 8615 to figure the child's tax.
+For children under age 18 and certain older children described below in Who Must File, unearned income over $2,100 is taxed at the parent's rate if the parent's rate is higher than the child's.
+If the child's unearned income is more than $2,100, use Form 8615 to figure the child's tax.

-For Form 8615, “investment income” includes all taxable income other than earned income as defined later.
-Investment income includes taxable interest, ordinary dividends, capital gains (including capital gain distributions), rents, royalties, etc. It also includes taxable social security benefits, pension and annuity income, and income (other than earned income) received as the beneficiary of a trust.
+For Form 8615, “unearned income” includes all taxable income other than earned income as defined later.
+Unearned income includes taxable interest, ordinary dividends, capital gains (including capital gain distributions), rents, royalties, etc. It also includes taxable social security benefits, pension and annuity income, taxable scholarship and fellowship grants not reported on Form W-2, unemployment compensation, alimony, and income (other than earned income) received as the beneficiary of a trust.

 Form 8615 must be filed for any child who meets all of the following conditions.

-The child had more than $1,900 of investment income.
+The child had more than $2,100 of unearned income.